Vaxia/vaxia/README.txt

 already supported: User accounts, login, MySQL database storage, file handling, display configuration and access control, and ability to be modified.

-Adding Vaxia specific features was simply a matter of adding modules to handle Vaxia specific features.
-Using the Character Sheet, Dice Roller, and the Zen base theme Vaxia can be replicated in Drupal while gaining all the benefits.

-The three major components of this effort are included in this repo.

-Vaxia - the game engine, handles character sheets, dice rolls.
-This handles the math of character creation and coordinates the game mechanics on rolls.

-RPG Chat - Contained within the Vaxia module, adds JS behaviors to Drupal comments to create a chat-room interface.
-(Optional)

 INSTALLATION
 ------------
 1) Place vaxia folders in YOUR_SITE/sites/all/modules.